lukegun/mecsim_utils/README.md

 # TODO

-- Finish up the unit tests for this component
+- Finish up the unit tests for this component (add Esurf, ECE, MULTIAC cases, Capacitance linear and non-linear, DC cases )
 - MOVE HARM CALC INTO A SINGLE CLASS

 - set up the auto capacitance fitting